jmedina2930/gatsby-starter-netlify-cms/src/pages/products/index.md

 ---
 templateKey: product-page
-title: PRODUCTOS
+title: NUESTROS PRODUCTOS
 image: /img/helloquence-5fNmWej4tAA-unsplash.jpg
-heading: Great coffee with a conscience
+heading: LITE
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,